CezaryWrzalik/Tic-tac-toe-v2/README.md

 ### What u can find in this app
 For now application alows us to play a game against our Friend on one device or against Ai.
-Project is currently suspended => in the future there is a plan to add an Multiplayer mode using Socket.io but due to limited requests on MondoDB cluster.
+Project is currently suspended => in the future there is a plan to add an Multiplayer mode using Socket.io but due to limited requests on MondoDB cluster i had to stop working on this project for a while probably with different data base.
+In the latest commit i added NextAuth for SignIn/Up.

 #### How to play AgainstAi
 1. Go to the Singleplayer mode